RDA-DMP-Common/RDA-DMP-Common-Standard/rda_dmp_common_standard_doc_generator/Conversion/README.md

    ```bash
  py -m pip install pandas numpy gspread oauth2client
 ```
-7. Ensure that the column header names are the same in the Python script and input file.
-If they are not, a Value Error will show up in the terminal and say that the “Column names are not the same.”
-When this happens, please change either the input file or Python code to have the same names.
+6. Ensure that the relevant column header names are the same in the Python script and input file (examples: Property ID, Description, etc.).
+If they are not, a print message will show up in the terminal and say that the “Column names are not the same.”
+When this happens, there is a possibility that the outputs will not be correct.
+Please change the Python code to have the updated names in the variable kept_columns
-8. Run the Python code.
+7. Run the Python code.
 If ran successfully, the properties and values sheet in the Application Profile will have been updated

 <b>NOTE</b>: If there is trouble with the Google Service Account not functioning, manual outputs of the properties and values sheet can be done with the last two lines of code.